tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 ### In case the installation does not find the required modules...

-Try runnin `npm install express dotenv mysql`.
+Try running `npm install express dotenv mysql`.
 This will install all the required modules.
 Now the application should find the modules and run it fine.
 Run it with `nodemon index.js` or `npx nodemon index.js` command.

 ### Creating default database